nginxinc/nginx-controller-lab/docs/background.rst

 The ACME Financial story
 ========================

-- ACME Financial was founded in 1965.
+ACME Financial was founded in 1965.
-- During the 1980 recession in America, ACME financial spun off to provide lending assistance for its customers.
+During the 1980 recession in America, ACME Financial spun off its lending division provide better service for its customers.
+This created a Lending business unit with the company.
+ACME Financial's lending business unit was successful in the recovery following the recession.
-- In 2001 ACME financial created the lending business unit focusing on the retail personal finance space.
+In 2001 the Lending business unit branched into the retail personal finance space.
-- In 2020 the ACME financial retail space started to define a new trading platform.
+In 2020 that retail (personal finance) space embarked on a new trading platform for customers.

 In this exercise we will be working with the lending business unit and the retail space.
 We will engage with David, Olvia, Tony and Samatha.